jj101k/binary-search-log/README.md

 ## Limitations

 This relies on the lines being in order, which usually means timestamped on entry.
-If they're timestamped at some other point - and traditional Apache access logs are like that - you'll get inconsistent results.
-In general for these cases you will want to search for a point that's a bit earlier.
-Future versions of this tool might mitigate this by gathering multiple entries.

-This fundamentally relies on having normal seek() behaviour.
+This also relies on having normal seek() behaviour.
 If your source does not support seek() at all (eg. .gz data) or emulates seek() via straight-line read, you can expect that you'd have the same performance as a straight search.

 ## Quick Start (Code)